dirkakrid/NetworkConfigSyntax/README.md

     git clone git://github.com/yandy-io/NetworkConfigSyntax.git

 ### Highlighting
-Once installed navigate to View->Syntax->Cisco or Junos to apply the Cisco or Junos syntax to the document.
+Once installed navigate to View->Syntax->IOS or Junos to apply the Cisco or Junos syntax to the document.

 ##### CISCO
 This syntax definition will automatically be applied to .ios, .cisco, .ioscfg, and .iostxt files.